Bethany Collinge

 Acrylic on canvas

-Chaos lies in wait, breaching the ennui and
+Chaos lies in wait, breaching the ennui and casting aside mundane concerns.
+Order is broken, swept away and replaced with cacophony.

 WINGS